 Compliance with the Energy Step Code in Kelowna

 FortisBC also offers rebates at each step for Part 9 residential buildings.
-These rebates range from $500 to $8,000.
+These rebates range depending on the Step achieved.
 Additional rebates are available for appliances and high-efficiency water heaters.
 Visit Better Homes BC’s webpage for more information and eligibility requirements.

 For Part 3 construction, FortisBC offers rebates up to $500,000.
 Visit the Commercial New Construction Performance Incentives website for details.

 Energy Advisors are third-party consultants who have been registered by service organizations licensed by Natural Resources Canada (NRCan) to deliver NRCan’s EnerGuide Rating System (ERS), ENERGY STAR® for New Homes and R-2000 programs.
 An Energy Advisor can provide both energy modeling and airtightness testing: the two compliance services needed to demonstrate compliance under the Energy Step Code for Part 9 buildings.

 For a list of licensed Energy Advisors that service the Kelowna area, visit the Better Homes BC webpage.

 - March 26, 2018: Energy Step Code Implementation Strategy (item 4.1)

 - March 26, 2018 Council Minutes (item 4.1)